-Certain equipment defects occur based upon some multiple of turning speed.
+Certain equipment defects occur based on multiple of turning speeds.
 Looking at data based upon order references can make it easier to remember the specific defect frequencies and identify them during routine analysis.

-Order-based analysis is a good way to set up and ensure that the correct frequency range is being monitored for variable speed machines, etc. You can define your analysis setups in orders and be ensured that the correct frequency ranges will be measured by your vibration data collector as the speed of the machine changes over time.
+An order-based analysis is a good way to set up and ensure that the correct frequency range is being monitored for variable speed machines, etc. You can define your analysis setups in order and be ensured that the correct frequency ranges will be measured by your vibration data collector as the speed of the machine changes over time.

 Most modern vibration analysis software and vibration data collectors support order-based data collection and analysis.
 If you are unsure, then you should consult the provider of your vibration software and hardware and find out.